1. What is a “clan lab”?

 3. How do I know a lab is being operated?

-Strong chemical odors like urine, ether, an ammonia or acetone are usually associated with a clandestine laboratory.
+Strong chemical odors like urine, ether, ammonia or acetone are usually associated with a clandestine laboratory.
 Lab operators will also use chemicals such as sulfuric acid, hydrochloric acid, muriatic acid, red phosphorous, iodine and fuels such as Coleman fuel, paint thinner, starting fluid, Red Devil lye, propane, kerosene, lithium batteries and sources of ephedrine such as large quantities of over the counter cold medications, stay awake tablets, etc.,

 4. What should I do if I find a clandestine lab?